Fariha-alam-mozumder/Project1/README.md

 ![WhatsApp Image 2024-07-04 at 1 41 56 AM](https://github.com/Fariha-alam-mozumder/project1/assets/156440883/48bb467c-95fb-4252-becc-83b5cd6f8f4f)<br><br><br>
 ## Service providers list:
-#### If an elderly wants to take a service like transportation ,he/she will click on the button of transportation.Then the following page will be shown:
+#### If an elderly wants to take a service like transportation ,he/she will click on the button of TRANSPORTATION.#### After contacting with a service provider,the elderly will give points to the corresponding provider to provide required services.Then the following page will be shown:

 ![WhatsApp Image 2024-07-04 at 1 43 31 AM](https://github.com/Fariha-alam-mozumder/project1/assets/156440883/00fc9090-4bc7-4d5f-b772-167c9465909b)
 #### After contacting with a service provider,the elderly will give points to the corresponding provider to provide required services.